qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_peers_disconnect'></a>
 ## qri peers disconnect

 Explicitly close a connection to a peer

-### Synopsis
+#### Synopsis

 Explicitly close a connection to a peer using a peername, peer id, or multiaddress.

 You can close all connections to the Qri network by ending your Qri node session.

 Use the disconnect command when you want to stay connected to the network, but want to close your connection to a specific peer.
 This could be because that connection is hung, the connection is pulling too many resources, or because you simply no longer need an explicit connection.
 This is not the same as blocking a peer or connection.

 Once you close a connection to a peer, you or that peer can immediately open another connection.

 You must have `qri connect` running in another terminal.